xyproto/onthefly/README.md

 func main() {
 	fmt.Println("BrowserSpeak Version:", browserspeak.VERSION)

-	// Connect the url for the HTML and CSS with the HTML and CSS generated from htmlPage browserspeak.Publish("/", "/hello.css", helloPage)
+	// Connect the url for the HTML and CSS with the HTML and CSS generated from helloPage browserspeak.Publish("/", "/hello.css", helloPage)

 	// Connect /test.svg with svgGenerator